Practical One-Round-Trip BFT Replication: Details

 \subsection{Alignment Subprotocol}

-The \alignp{} subprotocol aims to align the log of a diverged replica $r_d$ with the log of the \textit{converged quorum} of $(n-p)$ replicas that created a checkpoint (Figure~\ref{fig:align_logs}).
-This involves not only a state transfer for the checkpoint, but also requires $r_d$ to deduce the order of any post-checkpoint requests it has already received, and then replay these requests after resetting to the checkpoint.
-After \alignp{}, $r_d$ can rejoin the fast path.
+The \alignp{} subprotocol aims to align the log of a diverged replica $r_d$ with the log of the fast path quorum of $(n-p)$ replicas that created a checkpoint. \alignp{} involves not only a state transfer for a checkpoint, but also requires $r_d$ to infer the order of any post-checkpoint requests it has already received, and then speculatively re-execute these requests after resetting to the checkpoint.